 - Post-Incident Handling: conduct a “lessons learned” engagement to improve security measures and your incident-handling process; update the response workflow(s) accordingly.

 In the coming months, this blog series delves into each of these seven steps with details on which actions to take within each step and the resources from the business that need to be assigned to each step.
-The seven-step approach allows your company to prevent many attacks and mitigate those that occur so that business operations are not affected and/or return to normal as quickly as possible.
+This approach allows you to prevent and mitigate attacks, so that operations are not affected or return to normal quickly.

 Just as importantly, the detailed workflows can help you deal with the things you might not otherwise plan for—a near certainty in today’s cyber threat environment.